kom113/UCAS-CACT-COMPILER-REPORT/README.md

 This is our lab reports for UCAS compiler seminar 2021-2022 Spring.

 This is toy compiler from a subset of C to RISCVGC, and we implemented some naive data-flow based optimizations / algorithms in the backend:
-+ constant fold and propagation
++ constant folding and propagation
 + live variable analysis
 + register allocation
 + ...